giannaRR/AP-CSA-Virtual-Pet-Project/README.md

 What users can expect when they run it: When users hit run the user is expected to type their input to interact with the program.
-A print statement will pop up, asking , "Would you like to adopt a pet?" , "What animal would you like to adopt?", and "What would you like to name it?".
+A print statement will pop up, asking ,"Welcome to the Virtual Pet Simulator!• 🌊˖°𓇼⋆🐋🐚 𓈒𓏸"); , "🌟 Which pet would you like to choose?
+(1-4) 🌟"?"
+There is a variety of animals to choose from!

 What makes your program unique: